Leafwise Symplectic Structures on Lawson's Foliation (3rd revised): Review of Lawson's Foliation

 The common boundary $\partial W= \partial C$ is diffeomorphic to $N\times S^1$, which is one of Kodaira-Thurston's 4-dimensional nil-manifolds and is well-known to be non-K\"ahler because $b_1=3$.
-It admits a symplectic structure and a complex structure independently but both are never compatible.
+It admits symplectic structures as well as complex structures but both are never compatible.

-As the two components are fibering over the circle, the following lemma (a standard process of {\it turbulization}) is enough only to obtain a smooth foliation.
+As the two components $W$ and $C$ are fibering over the circle, the following lemma (a standard process of {\it turbulization}) is enough in order only to obtain a smooth foliation.
 However, to put leafwise symplectic structures, it is helpful to describe the foliation and the turbulization in more detail.

 \begin{lem}{\rm (\cite{L}, Lemma 1) \quad Let $M$ be a compact smooth manifold with boundary $\partial M$ and $\varphi: M \to S^1$ be a smooth submersion to the circle.
 Accordingly so is $\varphi\vert_{\partial M} : \partial M \to S^1$.
 Then, there exists a smooth foliation of codimension one for which the boundary $\partial M$ is the unique compact leaf, other leaves are diffeomorphic to the interior of the fibres, and the holonomy of the compact leaf is trivial as a $C^\infty$-jet.
 If we have two such submersions $\varphi_i: M_i \to S^1$ ($i=1,2$) with diffeomorphic boundaries $\partial M_1 \cong \partial M_2$, then on the closed manifold $M_1\cup_{\partial M_1 = \partial M_2} M_2$, by gluing them we obtain a smooth foliation of codimension one. } \end{lem}